signal15/hubitat-litetouch-2000/README.md

   * Hubitat
   * Standard or Compact CCU
   * A working IP->serial converter.
 You can buy one, or you could build one with a Raspberry Pi, a usb->serial dongle, and the "socat" command.
 9600 8N1
   * LiteTouch integration cable.
 You can make this with pins 2, 3, and 5 straight through.
-If you want polling to work, you will need to bridge pins 7 & 8 at the CCU side (don't hook them up to your Vera).
+If you want polling to work, you will need to bridge pins 7 & 8 at the CCU side (don't hook them up to your serial converter).
 The best way to make a cable is to get 2 RJ45->RS232 converters (ask your favorite network guy, he's got a drawer full)

 ## = Setup =
   * Install the driver, copy the code or the link to the code into the Drivers section of your Hubitat